 Improve the quality of the air

 Poor air quality can have a direct impact on your performance and productivity, especially if the air you’re breathing includes pollutants or allergens.
+One common culprit of poor air quality is mold, which can release harmful spores into the air.
+To ensure a healthier indoor environment, consider professional Mold Testing in Western CT, or somewhere local to you, to identify and address any hidden mold issues before they become a larger problem.
+If you find that mold is present in your office space, you must hire professional removal services immediately to prevent further damage to the building’s structure and the health of workers.
 When you work indoors for a long time with no ventilation the air has nowhere to escape to and will be recycled over and over again.
 All offices should have adequate air conditioning systems and if you work from a home office, consider investing in an air purifier or an Air Conditioner to give you cleaner air.

 Regulate the temperature